Manwe-SandS/PONG-Charged/README.md

 Download: [BIN](https://github.com/Manwe-SandS/PONG-Charged/releases/download/PDP11/PONG.bin)

 The game works on both BK-0010 and BK-0011M computers.
 You can even load [WAV](https://github.com/Manwe-SandS/PONG-Charged/releases/download/PDP11/PONG.wav) on BK-0011M without floppy disk drive.
-To do that, press the Space key on your BK, then turn it on, and hold the Space key until you see the @ promt.
+To do that, press the Space key on your BK, then turn the power on, and hold the Space key until you see the @ promt.
 Otherwise the stack pointer will be set to address 2000 and ruin the loaded game (its loading address is 1000).

 Default keyboard settings: